camunda/camunda-docs/versioned_docs/version-8.5/reference/announcements.md

 Camunda 8 Self-Managed clusters are not affected by this.

+### Updated SaaS URLs

+We will simplify the URL for Camunda 8 SaaS from cloud.camunda.io ([console.cloud.camunda.io](https://console.cloud.camunda.io/)) to camunda.io ([console.camunda.io](http://console.camunda.io/)).

+On or around July 9th, users will be directed to the new URLs.
+Both URLs will continue to be active for at least 18 months so navigation from supported versions of components like Operate is still possible.

+Internal allowlisting or active rules for [cloud.camunda.io](http://cloud.camunda.io/) must be transitioned to the new [camunda.io](http://camunda.io/) URL.
+This change primarily affects Console and Modeler.
+During sign up, users will be briefly redirected through [accounts.cloud.camunda.io](http://accounts.camunda.io/), which will also be updated.

 ### Syntax changes in Helm chart

 A Camunda Helm chart upgrade is not possible from v9.x.x to v10.0.0 or v10.0.1.
 Instead, upgrade directly to v10.0.2+.